 The female may lay one to two spotted grey eggs (mostly two).
 During the day, the incubation of the eggs is undertaken by the female, while both parents share the incubation at night.
 The incubation period is about 18 to 19 days.

-The hatchlings are covered in down and are capable of short-distance movements within 24 hours of hatching.
-They usually move apart shortly after hatching, maybe to make it more difficult for predators to spot them.
-The parents also shove them apart with their feet as they flush from the nest.
-The male usually stands guard and defends the nest and the young.
-He will hover in place near the nest with his body in a nearly vertical position and his tail spread showing off his white barring.
-The adults communicate with their young via soft clucking sounds to which the chicks respond.
+As the hatchlings emerge from the eggs, their skin is covered in down.
+Within 24 hours of hatching, they are able to move short distances.
+Generally they move apart shortly after hatching or paents shove them apart with their feet as they flush from the nest - this is probably to make it more difficult for predators to spot them.
+The male defends the nest and the young against intruders.
+Throughout the day, he will often hoover in place near the nest in a nearly vertical position, with his tail spread showing off his white barring.
+The parents communicate with their chicks by making soft clucking sounds to which the chicks respond.

 If conditions are favorable, the female may lay a second clutch close to the first and while she is incubating the new set of eggs, the male continues to care for the young from first brood.

 They have developed several behavioral adaptations to minimize predation: